 There are times when we have no choice but to remove one of your teeth.
 It might be because you were in an accident that caused your tooth to break.
 We have to remove the broken parts of the tooth before they cause an infection.
 By taking out the parts of one tooth, we are hoping to save the other teeth around it.
 Sometimes we have to take a tooth out because it is suffering from tooth decay, and it is so infected we can’t save it.
 We remove one infected tooth to save other teeth.
 If we do have to remove a tooth, we don’t like to leave an empty socket.

 That’s because over time, those empty sockets can mean your jawbone is weaker and is more prone to breaking.
 Empty tooth sockets can change your jawline or the structure of your face.
 Instead of leaving you with empty sockets after we remove a tooth, we can repair your jaw.
-We can even replace teeth that you have lost because of illness or infection.
+We can even replace teeth that you have lost because of illness or infection with a dental implant.
 One of the procedures that we do regularly to help our patients is called ridge augmentation.
 Let Michael Yokoyama, D.D.S give you more information about ridge augmentation.

 What Is Ridge Augmentation?